f4rys/Marathoner/README.md

 #

 <div>Simple 2D game built with Pygame.
-Character runs throught the world and has to avoid obstacles by jumping over them.</div>
+Character runs throught the world and has to avoid obstacles by jumping over them.
+Best score is stored locally in encrypted file.</div>

 <br/>